 On the contrary, we’re continuing much of our saving and investing strategy, though not necessarily at the same high rate of savings as before when we worked full-time.

-How does our savings now compare to before?
+How does our savings now compare to before? (in 2016)

 Instead, since we’re eligible for the Roth IRA again, we decided to contribute the annual maximum to those investments, which at our age is $5,500 per person.